 Editor-in-chief: P. Villars

-Section editors: H. Okamoto (constitution), K. Cenzual (structures)
+Section editors: H. Okamoto, I. Savysyuk (constitution), K. Cenzual (structures)

-The Alloy Phase Diagrams Center Online offers easy viewing of phase diagram details, crystallographic and reaction data in one screen shot.
+The Alloy Phase Diagram Database offers easy viewing of phase diagram details, crystallographic and reaction data in one screen shot.
 All the diagrams have been redrawn in a standardized user-friendly presentation.
-The content is updated on an annual basis.
-The 2012 update brings the Center to 35'000 online diagrams for binary and ternary systems.
+The Database contains more than 40'300 online diagrams for binary and ternary systems.

 Distributor: